JanssenProject/jans/docs/user/using-jans-cli/cli-jwk-json-web-key-jwk.md

 We see it has replaced `use` from `enc` to `sig`.

-Please read [tips](cli/../cli-tips.md), You can get some idea how this patch method works to modify particular properties of any task.
+Please read about [patch method](cli-index.md#quick-patch-operations), You can get some idea how this patch method works to modify particular properties of any task.

 ## Delete Json Web Key using kid